As an Amazon affiliate, I earn from qualifying purchases.

-In this post, I am going to share all of the GE Universal Remote Codes to control your Samsung TVs.
+In this blog post, I will share all the GE Universal Remote Codes for Samsung TVs.

 When the GE Remote Codes for Samsung TVs Elude You

-Not that long ago, we could only dream about having a single gadget that we could use to control multiple devices in our home.
+Not that long ago, we could only dream about having one gadget that we could use to control multiple devices in our home.

 Today, you can easily become the proud owner of such a tool – the popular GE universal remote control.
-This remote can control most TVs (Samsung included) as well as other devices in your entertainment center.
+While it’s not as good as the best remotes for Samsung TVs or Samsung TV remote apps, this remote can control most Samsung TVs and other devices in your entertainment center.

 GE ships with documentation covering the universal remote codes for Samsung TVs, but it is sometimes easier to look them up online.
-This is especially true if, like me, you misplaced the original instructions!
+This is especially true if you misplace the original instructions like me!

 Well, fear not.
 I’ve got you covered with not just the list of codes but with basic instructions as well.